Choose language

 A spreadsheet is not a calendar and not for document management.
 Wouldn’t it be useful to be noticed in advance of key dates, leaving room for time no renegotiate prices?
 Notifications are standard functionality in a user-friendly contract management software.

-IFRS 16 agreements are usually registered in several places – both in ERP/Excel and where contracts are normally registered.
+IFRS 16 agreements are usually registered in several places, both in ERP/Excel and where contracts are normally registered.
 In a contract management software with support for lease accounting, all roles related to the agreements enter data into the same system.

 Designing and maintaining a spreadsheet tends to be done by a limited number of people – often just one.
 There are multiple risks associated with this practice.
 One is how robust the formulas are.
-Another is the risks associated with the person quitting the company.
+Another is the risks associated with the person leaving the company.

 Listed corporations and other entities using IFRS typically have numerous locations in their home country and abroad.
 Collecting all the contracts and structuring the data is an arduous task.
 With a cloud-based lease accounting software, you can have the people with first-hand knowledge of the leasing contracts do the job for the finance department.
 Yes, you can consider it a contract management software that happens to also fix IFRS 16 reporting.